-St. Anne's Manor retains its fine Edwardian characteristics and sits within a picturesque parkland, complimenting the historic lodge.
+St. Anne's Manor's parkland is picturesque, complimenting the historic lodge.
 The parkland features open green spaces, mature trees, and a variety of flora that enhance the natural beauty of the area.
 The lodge itself, built in the 18th century, showcases classical architectural elements typical of its time.
 Together creating a serene environment, reflecting the historical significance and natural heritage of the area.

 Materials: Key Characteristics / Architectural Features: Sutton Bonington Hall: Early 18th-century country house, later altered in the 18th and 19th centuries.
 The parkland of both The Hall and St Anne's Manor boasts views across into outlying pasture and arable fields bordered by hedgerows and trees.
 Built of red brick with ashlar dressings and a slate hipped roof.
+Mature trees and the vast open space contributes to the picturesque ambiance, bringing a sense of calm,